Skip to main content

 Resignation

 Workers are required to provide written notice of resignation equal to 20 calendar days.
+In cases of resignation for what is considered an ‘important reason’, Workers only need to provide five working days' notice and are entitled to severance.

 Other End of Employment Rules